nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a employee
+### Deleting an employee

-1. Deleting a employee while all people are being shown
+1. Deleting an employee while all people are being shown

-   1. Prerequisites: List all people using the `list` command.
-Multiple people in the list.
+   1. Prerequisites: List all employees using the `list` command.
+Multiple employees in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First employee is deleted from the list.
+Details of the deleted employee shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No employee is deleted.
 Error details shown in the status message.
 Status bar remains the same.